-When UNESCO recognized it as one of the world heritage sites, it earned that distinct by being one of the best surviving British planned colonial town in North America.
+When UNESCO recognized it as one of the world heritage sites, it earned that distinct by being one of the best surviving British planned colonial towns in North America.
 This town has over 400 years of history behind it as exhibited by the colorful homes and buildings that had been preserved from the time that they were built.
 To this day, you will see moors and ships that are anchored on the port.
 Guided tours are available for tourists who visit this town and want to explore a bit of its historical past.

 About: Old Town Lunenburg

 The Old Town Lunenburg was established in 1753 as a British colonial settlement in North America.
 It was inscribed into the UNESCO list n 1995.
 The original layout and overall appearance of this time from the time of the colonial settlement to this day has remained largely intact.
 The inhabitants of the town today have managed to preserve the colonial identity and look of this town for several centuries.
-The wooden architectural homes, the colorful buildings, the harbor and the port are all the same in terms of their appearance from the 18th century.
-Some have even dubbed it as postcard-quality ship-building village.
+The wooden architectural homes, the colorful buildings, the harbor, and the port are all the same in terms of their appearance from the 18th century.
+Some have even dubbed it as a postcard-quality ship-building village.

-There are 33-hectares of land that are covered within the UNESCO world heritage property, which encompasses the town, its houses and the port.
+There are 33-hectares of land that are covered within the UNESCO world heritage property, which encompasses the town, its houses, and the port.
 The fortifications that surrounded this town were not included in the heritage listing since there are no surviving remains from that fort.
-Nonetheless, there is a 48.72 hectare buffer zone that is included within this world heritage property.
+Nonetheless, there is a 48.72-hectare buffer zone that is included within this world heritage property.
 When UNESCO evaluated the Old Town Lunenburg as a World Heritage Site, they considered the authenticity not just of the look and economic significance of this town, but also the materials, designs, and functions of the buildings and port.
 The functioning waterfront is indeed of significance to the entire community.